 Police officers sometimes apply their own informal attitude tests when deciding when to use official sanctions.
 Especially in public order situations and offences, where a lot of the evidence is based on words heard or actions seen by police officers, discretion becomes key to their ultimate choice (Sanders et al., 2010).
 Decisions to arrest could be more readily based on those who are contemptuous of an officer's authority rather than the nature of the offence (Engel, 2003; Worden et al., 1996).
 Depending on their workload and attendance at calls, police officers can often dictate their own activities and processes through discretionary choices, determining how police policy is enacted on the ground (Reiner and Newburn, 2012).
-This is despite the fact that people have an increasing resource to the police complaints procedures regarding police Conduct (IOPC).
-For example, an officer could decide not to submit a crime report for an offence where they do not believe an allegation was made or where they do not wish to investigate the crime.
-These actions can create circumstances whereby someone can challenge the authority and legitimacy of the police to be able to effectively deal with crime.
+This is despite the fact that people have an increasing resource to the police complaints procedures regarding police behaviour, such as internal complaints procedures and the Independent Office for Police Conduct (IOPC).5 For example, an officer could decide not to submit a crime report for an offence where they do not believe an allegation was made or where they do not wish to investigate the crime.6 These actions can create circumstances whereby someone can challenge the authority and legitimacy of the police to be able to effectively deal with crime.